mreowforce/early-game-win-prediction-lol/README.md

 To reproduce the analysis locally:

-1. Install the required Python libraries:
+1. Install the required Python libraries
+2. Obtain the kaggle dataset from https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min